 The above statements may not be true.
 However, we can figure out from the above statements that Joomla is neither easy nor only for techie person.
 If we follow the Google Trends, it clearly shows that Joomla has seen a great rise during the year 2007, 2009 and 2011.
 However, since past few years, it is clearly seen that the popularity has been divided between WordPress and Drupal.
 Have a look at the figure below.

-Moreover, Joomla add-ins are getting more commercial rather than functional, which at the end shows the lack of quality extensions for the Joomla web developers.
+Moreover, Joomla add-ins are getting more commercial rather than functional, which at the end shows the lack of quality extensions for the Joomla and Magento web development.
 This is pulling down the popularity of Joomla.

 So, is it the start of fall for Joomla?
 Well, it may not be the downfall as enterprises world is still leveraging from Joomla.
 Of course, figures and statistics are not in favor of Joomla, but that doesn’t mean it is of no use now.
 It has been affected by WordPress and Drupal, but still we never know!

 Though WordPress provides unlimited functionality the users can still hire WordPress development company if they want some specific functionality to be developed for their website.
 They also hire worpress developer as reputed company for WordPress Development Services.